bnb-chain/greenfield-docs/docs/guide/storage-provider/run-book/run-local-SP-network.md

 Users can use md5 to compare your generated file and downloaded file whether is the same.

-Ok, we just show some basic functions here, you can explore more functions with Greenfield Cmd:
+Ok, we just show some basic functions here, you can explore more functions with [Greenfield Cmd](../../getting-started/interact-with-greenfield.md).